seknox/trasa/website/docs/access-map/adhoc.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Some of the services assigned to you might need explicit request to Admin.
+Some services assigned to you might need explicit request to Admin.

 If a service has a red shield icon, you need to ask your administrator for temporary access.
 To do that,